Skip to main content

 )

-# Traces are collected, saved, and context is cleaned up automatically
+# Traces are collected, associated with inference_result.id, and flushed automatically

 When using the Conversation Simulator, tracing works out-of-the-box.
-Simply decorate your agent methods with @trace and run:
+Decorate your agent methods with @trace and run:

 result = galtea.simulator.simulate(